dielanDaBes/HaardFall/README.md

 # Create Positive Samples
-Replace <IMAGENAME> with name of image that the model will be trained to detect
+Replace "<IMAGENAME>" with name of image that the model will be trained to detect
 ``` sh
 opencv_createsamples -img <IMAGENAME> -bg bg.txt -info info/info.lst -pngoutput info -maxxangle 0.5 -maxyangle 0.5 -maxzangle 0.5 -num 1950
 ```